-Now that you have identified some potential stakeholders to support your implementation campaign, it is important to do a bit more analysis and develop some ideas on how to reach these stakeholders.
+Now that you have identified some potential stakeholders to support your policy campaign, it is important to do a bit more analysis and develop some ideas on how to reach these stakeholders.
 Not all of the stakeholders that you identified in the previous activities will be well-suited to join your campaign.
 For example, they may not have sufficient influence over your policy target.
 Within your core group, you will need to consider whether all of the potential stakeholders are worth engaging.

-When reaching out to potential stakeholders, take some time to consider how each organization might be interested - or currently engaged - supporting road safety policy implementing.
-Analyze how your policy implementation campaign suits their organizational priorities, missions, objectives, goals, or plans.
+When reaching out to potential stakeholders, take some time to consider how each organization might be interested - or currently engaged - in road safety.
+Analyze how your policy advocacy campaign suits their organizational priorities, missions, objectives, goals, or plans.
 You might be engaged in the campaign for one reason but the potential stakeholder might be interested in the campaign for another reason.
 You will need to consider this when developing a plan for approaching each stakeholder.

-For more information on the next steps, please see GRSP's Strategic Planning for Implementation Campaigns tool.
+For more information on the next steps, please see GRSP's Strategic Planning: How-to Guide.